dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 #### Must

 1. Be able to spend the treasury on the creation on NFAs that protects both the contributors and investors.
+1. Provide an intelligent feedback loop from investor selection as to what their money gets spent on

 #### Should